Brunch & Batter

 Gelatin sprinkled over half and half in a pot or panna cotta.

-Pour the half and half into a medium pot.
+Step 1.
+Pour the half & half into a medium pot.
 With the heat off, sprinkle the gelatin powder over the top.
-Let stand for five minutes.
+Let it stand for five minutes.
 It will look wrinkled.

 Prepared ingredients in a pot for espresso panna cotta.

+Step 2.
 Gently dissolve the gelatin over medium-low heat for about 2 minutes.
 Do not boil.
-Add the sugar, salt and espresso powder and heat over medium low heat for about 3-5 minutes.
+Add the sugar, salt, and espresso powder and heat over medium-low heat for about 3-5 minutes.

 Cooked panna cotta in a pot.

-Whisk frequently until the sugar and espresso is completely dissolved.
+Step 3.
+Whisk frequently until the sugar and espresso are completely dissolved.

 Straining espresso panna cotta liquid into a cup.